 It was in this context that Macdonald received the mission that would change his life.
 He would command a column of forty thousand men — three divisions — arrayed in a massive square formation roughly two thousand men across and twenty ranks deep.
 The objective: cross the open plain, weather the crossfire of Austrian artillery, and break through the Archduke's centre.
 The manoeuvre was perilous in the extreme.
 Staff officers deemed it suicidal.
 The column would have to advance under a hail of cannonballs across several kilometres of bare terrain.

 On 26 August 1813, Macdonald received orders to attack.
 His situation was difficult: his troops were exhausted, incessant rain had turned the Katzbach into a torrent, the artillery was bogged down in mud and practically unusable.
 Blücher attacked first, outflanking the French on both sides simultaneously.
 The battle quickly turned into disaster.
 Caught between the river and the Prussians, the French soldiers could neither form their ranks nor manoeuvre.
 Thousands drowned while fleeing across the swollen river.
-The defeat was total: Macdonald lost twenty-five thousand men — killed, wounded, prisoners — and one hundred and thirty guns.
+The defeat was total: Macdonald lost tens of thousands of men — killed, wounded, prisoners — and a considerable number of guns.
 It was one of the worst defeats of the German campaign.

 In April 1814, Napoleon abdicated at Fontainebleau.
 Macdonald was among the marshals present during those painful days.
 He accompanied Empress Marie-Louise and her son towards Vienna, a mission he accomplished with exemplary discretion.
 When Louis XVIII ascended the throne, Macdonald swore an oath of loyalty.
 His relations with the imperial regime had never been free of ambiguity — the sidelining of the 1804-1808 years, caused by his supposed closeness to Moreau, had left him with an underlying bitterness — but he chose Bourbon legitimacy without ostentation or apparent calculation.